Preaching Opportunities / Youth Ministry / Student Ministry / Music / Children's Ministry

 We offer participation in the ongoing ministry of a Gospel-committed, flexible and growing church in a pleasant and convenient location.
 Ministry opportunities abound.

-Our Associate Ministry Training Course (now in its twelfth year) is well established and supplemented by the widest variety of ministry experience and service opportunities.
+Our Associate Ministry Training Course (now in its fourteenth year) is well established and supplemented by the widest variety of ministry experience and service opportunities.
 It consists of:

-- A training half-day run each week by our pastor-teacher in conjunction with Jonathan Prime (the minister of Enfield Evangelical Free Church).
-Apprentices from Enfield Evangelical Free Church join this training morning.
+- A training half-day run each week by our pastor-teacher, Youth Worker and Women's Worker.
 This training is set within a pastoral context but founded upon the necessity of an ongoing close personal walk with Jesus.
-The morning sessions include preaching from set ‘gobbets' (passages of Scripture).
-Specialists in other ministry areas such as youth work and overseas mission, are also sometimes invited as guest speakers and presenters.
+The morning sessions include preaching from set ‘gobbets’ (passages of Scripture).

 - A weekly staff and Associates morning meeting (followed by lunch together) also provides a forum for further training and discussion of ministry issues.